Comment, Like, & Favorite

 ( Copyright Mel Steinhauer all rights reserved ) Kentucky backroads will often take you to some pretty famous horse farms, a few bourbon distilleries, up and down rolling hills and some small historic towns.
 According to the 2010 census there are only 751 people living in Perryville, A quaint village formed shortly after the War of 1812 was named in honor of Commodore Oliver Perry, a famous hero of the Battle of Lake Erie.
 During the Civil War, a battle major battle ended the Confederate campaigns in Kentucky, which was on the border between the North and the South.
 These buildings now known as Merchant's Row were built in the late 1830s and still stand today.
 They formed the main part of the village way back then and in 1961 became a vital part of our National Historic Landmarks.
 One day, on my way to Bardstown, I stopped for a little while to enjoy the peaceful quiet, the history, nostalgia and the beautiful colors of ...
 Downtown Perryville.

-I created this image from my original photograph taken on location by adding digital enhancements, textures and other effects which become more visible with the green square magnifier as the cursor is placed over the image
+I created this image from my original photograph taken on location by adding digital enhancements, textures and other effects which become more visible with the green magnifier square as the cursor is placed over the image.

 July 29th, 2012

 Viewed 161 Times - Last Visitor from Toms River, NJ on 01/27/2015 at 11:06 AM